 If the Code42 app fails to connect to the authority server and find the policy, it will retry every 5 minutes until it succeeds or a user explicitly stops the process.

-- Code42 apps run your policy's detection script in order to learn their device's usernames and home directories.
+- Code42 apps run your policy's detection script in order to determine usernames and home directories.
+In version 8.2.5 later, the detection script can also optionally specify the organization.

-- When a policy specifies silent deployment, Code42 apps automatically register with your Code42 environment and start backing up data.
+- When a policy is configured to automatically register users, Code42 apps start security monitoring and backing up data without user intervention.
 Otherwise, users manually authenticate and register.

 If automatic registration fails for any reason, the Code42 app retries every hour.
 It retrieves the policy again and tries to register again, until it succeeds or a user explicitly stops the process.